Divy1211/IntroToPython/docs/inheritance.md

     super().display_information()
     ```
-    The reason for doing so is that `super()` in python does the work of figuring out which super class's function to call and if you end up changing the superclass, you don't have to change all your code everywhere (Also there can be multiple super classes, but that's a story for another day)
+    The reason for doing so is that `#!py super()` in python does the work of figuring out which super class's function to call and if you end up changing the superclass, you don't have to change all your code everywhere (Also there can be multiple super classes, but that's a story for another day)

 === "Practise"
     Given a class computer, Write a subclass laptop and desktop with the given additional properties: